Fashion Week Beginnings

-Even though it was only founded in 1973, Paris is considered the most significant Fashion Week city and is always the finale to Fashion Week.
+Even though it was only founded in 1973, Paris is considered the most significant Fashion Week city and is always the finale of Fashion Week.
 It is organized by the French Fashion Federation and was founded in 1973.
-Held in Carrousel du Louvre, it exhibits ready-to-wear fashion during its Fashion Week and is the only city permitted to preview haute couture.
+Held in Carousel du Louvre, it exhibits ready-to-wear fashion during its Fashion Week and is the only city permitted to preview haute couture.
 This specific type of clothing is protected by law in France and governed by the Paris Chamber of Commerce.
 For a fashion house to be granted permission to use the term haute couture, a few criteria must be met:

 - Designs need to be made-to-order for private clients with one or multiple fittings